-Most varieties are labeled as hardy from USDA Hardiness Zones 4 - 8, but many can stretch to zones 3 and 9, although they may not always have a long enough season to bloom, in zones 3-4.
+Most varieties are labeled as hardy from USDA Hardiness Zones 4 to 8, but many can stretch to zones 3 and 9, although they may not always have a long enough season to bloom, in zones 3 to 4.

 Height varies greatly by species and by growing conditions.
-There are Helianthus that reach only 2 - 3 ft.
+There are Helianthus that reach only 2 to 3 ft.

 tall and others that top 10 ft.
-Most are clump forming, spreading about 3 - 4 ft. wide.
-However some will spread by rhizomes and can become aggressive in the garden.
+Most are clump-forming, spreading about 3 to 4 ft. wide.
+However, some will spread by rhizomes and can become aggressive in the garden.

 These are late season flowers, coming into bloom toward the end of summer and repeat blooming through the fall.
-You can easily get 8 - 12 weeks of flowers, from your plants.
+You can easily get 8 to 12 weeks of flowers, from your plants.

 Some of the most popular perennial sunflowers are cultivars of Helianthus x multiflorus (Many-flowered sunflower), which is a cross between the annual sunflower and thin-leaved sunflower (Heliantus decapetalus).

 (Taller varieties do not have larger flowers.
-Even at 10 ft. tall, the flowers remain 3 -4 in. across.)
+Even at 10 ft. tall, the flowers remain 3 to 4 in. across.)

 - Helianthus salicifolius (Willowleaf sunflower): Tall and low maintenance, but a traveler.
 'First Light' is a popular, shorter cultivar.

-- Helianthus debilis (Beach sunflower) - frost tender, but very salt tolerant.
+- Helianthus debilis (Beach sunflower) - Frost tender, but very salt tolerant.
 It grows about 4 ft. tall and spreads somewhat aggressively, with 3 in. pale yellow blooms with purple centers.
-(Zones 8 - 11)
+(Zones 8 to 11.)